pzhaojohnson/rna2drawer2/README.md

 <em>How do I make colors transparent?</em>
-When the transparency of a color can be set, a text box will be present next to the color picker.
+When the transparency of a color can be set, a text box will be present next to its color picker.
 This text box controls the opacity of the color, which is the opposite of transparency
 (i.e., 100% opacity equals 0% transparency and vice versa).
-By setting the opacity,
+By setting its opacity,
-one can control transparency.
+one can control the transparency of a color.

 <em>How do I change the character of a base?</em>
 Using the editing tool,
-one can set the character of selected bases via the character field in the right side form.
+one can set the characters of a selected set of bases via the character field in the form that appears on the right side of the app.

 <em>How do I take a screenshot?</em>
-The app itself is unable to take screenshots, though most operating systems have built-in ways of taking screenshots of the whole screen or just a portion of the screen, such as the Snipping Tool on Windows.
+The app itself is unable to take screenshots, though most operating systems have built-in ways of taking screenshots of the whole screen or just a portion of the screen, such as the Snipping Tool in Windows.

 <em>How do I create a line drawing?</em>
 See section on [line drawings](#line-drawings)